On Split-State Quantum Tamper Detection and Non-Malleability: Introduction

-We complement our results in two directions.
-First, the flagship application of our techniques (and most technical part of our work) lies in designing threshold secret sharing schemes with the same tamper-resilient guarantees.
-To do so, we combine our new codes with techniques from a long literature of non-malleable and leakage-resilient secret-sharing schemes~\cite{GK16, GK18, ADNOP19, CKOS22}.
-Second, we prove connections between TDCs, NMCs, and quantum encryption schemes, and use them to prove singleton-type bounds on the capacity of certain families of quantum NMCs and TDCs.
+\textbf{Applications.} The inspiration for our work lies in the study of non-locality in quantum systems, and their consequences to quantum cryptography.
+However, we find more concrete cryptographic motivation by complementing our results in two directions.
+First, we initiate the study of a new type of ``tamper-detecting" quantum secret sharing scheme, which always detects unentangled adversarial attacks.
+The most technical part of our work lies in constructing such a secret sharing scheme from our new 3-split TDCs, combined with techniques from a long literature of non-malleable and leakage-resilient secret-sharing schemes~\cite{GK16,GK18,ADNOP19,CKOS22}.
+Second, we draw connections between split-state quantum TDCs, quantum non-malleable codes, and quantum encryption schemes.

-\suppress{ \textbf{Simple Examples and Non-Examples.} We point out that standard techniques in error-correction, such as stabilizer codes, are unsuited towards even the simplest adversarial setting, $\lo^t$.
-This is since the logical operators of stabilizer codes are tensor products of Pauli operators, and consequently, even unentangled adversaries which can tamper with all of the shares could naturally change the message.

-A more fruitful avenue is inspired by an $\locc$ data hiding scheme by \cite{Terhal2000HidingBI}, and provides a simple and illustrative example of a 2-split-state NMC for single-bit messages, secure against $\locc^2$.
-Suppose, to encode $b=0$, Alice and Bob share $n$ EPR pairs $\Phi^{\otimes n}$.
-To encode $b=1$, they share two $n$ qubit maximally mixed states.
-This code has near perfect correctness, and moreover, it not even $\locc$ data hiding.
-Naturally, in this example it is trivial to flip $0$ to $1$.
-However, since $\Enc(1)$ is unentangled, but $\Enc(0)$ is maximally entangled, there is no $\locc$ protocol which could flip $1$ to $0$ with any fidelity $\Omega(2^{-n})$ \cite{Terhal1999SchmidtNF}.

-It turns out that this ``one-sided" tamper-resilience is enough to imply non-malleability, at least when the message is a bit. \cite{DKO13} proved that NMCs for single-bit messages have a rather clean and concise alternative definition: a code is an NMC against a function family $\mathcal{F}$ with error $\epsilon$ if and only if ``it is hard to negate a random encoded bit" with bias $\epsilon$, i.e.